xcore/sw_motor_control/doc/sw-guide/pwm.rst

    * Ascertain the loop mode required
    * Maintain the shared data set, including which buffer is in use and which one can be updated

-Taking the inverter mode as our working example (located in ``module_dsc_pwm/src/dsc_pwm_cli/pwm_cli_inv``) the function update_pwm(...) first saves the PWM values for later use and then initialises the channel ordering array to assume a sequential order of output.
+Taking the inverter mode as our working example (located in ``module_dsc_pwm/src/dsc_pwm_cli/pwm_cli_inv``) the function update_pwm_inv(...) first saves the PWM values for later use and then initialises the channel ordering array to assume a sequential order of output.

 Following this the calculation of the timings and output values are done for each of the channel.
 This is done by passing the relevant PWM value and data set references to the calculate_data_out_ref(...).
 This function also ascertains the type of output which can be one of three values SINGLE, DOUBLE and LONG_SINGLE.